stayradiated/jsconfig/README.md

 These dependencies are used to modify the nearest `package.json` file:

-- several dependencies are injected into the `.devDependencies`, so that you can run `xo`, `ava`, `np` locally within your project.
+- several dependencies are injected into the `.devDependencies`, so that you can run `xo` and `vitest` locally within your project.
 The versions of these dependencies are set by `jsconfig` and may not be the latest available versions.
-- several scripts are injected into the `.scripts`, so that you can run `tidy`, `test`, `build` and `publish`.
+- several scripts are injected into the `.scripts`, so that you can run `tidy`, `test` and `build`
-- several config definitions are overwritten, including `.xo`, `.ava` and `.prettier`.
+- several config definitions are overwritten, including `.xo`, and `.prettier`.
   It overwrites instead of extending so that old properties can be removed in the future.

 Typescript doesn't support reading configuration from `package.json` so instead we have to write to `tsconfig.json`.
 This file is also overwritten each time,